 Our Happy Seniors

 Recipes and menus are planned and approved by a registered dietitian.
 The meals provide at least one-third of an adult’s recommended daily nutritional intake and are prepared with strict nutrition oversight, no added salt and low amounts of fat and sugar.
 Each meal includes an entrée, vegetable, fruit, and milk.

 Enrolled seniors are not charged for this service, however, we appreciate and gladly accept contributions from meal recipients and others as a way to maintain the quality of the program and extend it to others.
 The suggested voluntary contribution is $3.00 per meal.

 Please note that no eligible senior will be denied participation in the program because of failure or inability to contribute.

 Grievance Policy and Procedures

-It is the commitment of Gold Country Community Services to provide quality, caring services to older adults and to encourage feedback and open communication whenever possible.
+It is the commitment of Gold Country Senior Services to provide quality, caring services to older adults and to encourage feedback and open communication whenever possible.
 To ensure these goals are met and to ensure participants have the opportunity to comment on the services they receive, GCCS conducts regular surveys and has developed a written grievance procedure.
 Download our Grievance Policies & Procedures.